 No one likes to pay taxes.
 That’s just one of life’s truisms.
 While it’s ill-advised (and illegal!) to avoid paying your taxes, fortunately, there can be a few ways to lessen the burden.
 For instance, you can move to a state with zero income tax or low property tax.
 Or you can donate up to 60% of your adjusted gross income to charity.
-Another option for potentially reducing your tax bill could be to buy an ETF instead of a similar mutual fund.
+Another option to reduce your tax bill could be buying an ETF instead of a similar mutual fund.
 How so?
 It’s all about their structure.

 How do investments generate a tax bill?